tedneward/Azgaarnoth/Classes/Fighter/PsiKnight.md

-# Fighter Martial Archetype: Psi Warrior
+# Martial Archetype: Psi Warrior
 Awake to the psionic power within, a Psi Warrior is a fighter who augments their physical might with psi-infused weapon strikes, telekinetic lashes, and barriers of mental force.
 Many githyanki train to become such knights, as do some of the most disciplined high elves.
 As a Psi Warrior, you might have honed your psionic abilities through solo discipline, unlocked it under the tutelage of a master, or refined it at an academy dedicated to wielding the mind's power as both weapon and shield.

 The Psi Warrior Martial Archetype is only available to characters who have close ties (somehow) to the [MindMage](../../Organizations/MageSchools/MindMage.md) mage school.
 They will be welcome among any [Mercenary Company](../../Organizations/MercCompanies/) if they wish to take employment, but a good many of them stay on with the school to continue their psionic development, and quite a few of them multiclass with other classes, usually with psionic leanings.
 Some fall into "bad company" and multiclass as [Soulknife Rogues](../Rogue/Soulknife.md).